-Most publishers, particularly those chasing advertising sales regard a sell-out as failure.
+Most publishers, particularly those chasing advertising sales regard a sell-out as a failure.
 It means they didn’t maximise their circulation – which is what they sell to advertisers.

-Long established, popular, frequently published titles often have better sell through rates than new or irregular publications.
+Long established, popular, frequently published titles often have better sell-through rates than new or irregular publications.